This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Photorefractive keratectomy (PRK) is laser surgery to correct refractive errors of the eye.
 Refractive errors are common eye disorders that cause blurred vision.
 These errors happen when there is a problem in the refraction (bending) of light in the eye.
 They are often caused by an abnormal shape and texture of the cornea.
 The cornea is the clear outer layer of your eye.
 PRK uses a laser to reshape your cornea or make it smoother.
 This helps light to focus better in the eye, which leads to clearer vision.

-Why do I need PRK?
+How do I prepare for PRK?

 What are the risks of PRK?